This post may contain affiliate links. Please read our disclosure policy.

 Using canned fruits and vegetables makes it easier to prepare nutritious meals, and eating canned foods regularly can help you meet your recommended daily allowance of a variety of essential nutrients.
 Canned foods are a smart way to eat a healthy diet!

 Easy “Pantry” meal

 These Green Chili Smothered Burritos are a perfect example of an easy meal made by shopping my pantry.
 I used canned chicken, green chilis, corn, beans, and enchilada sauce to make them.
 With a little cheese and some flour tortillas that I already had on hand, I made a delicious and hearty meal that the whole family loved!

-These burritos are so easy to make when you use canned foods!
-I started by adding my chicken breast, beans, corn, green chilis, and a dash of enchilada sauce to a large skillet, then adding some garlic powder, chili powder, and cumin.
+Filling.
+I started by adding my chicken breast, beans, corn, green chilis, and a dash of enchilada sauce to a large skillet, then add some garlic powder, chili powder, and cumin.
 Once the mixture is heated, stir in some chunks of cheese, then spoon into your flour tortillas and roll up into burritos.

 My family loves these topped with avocado, canned olives, and cilantro, with a little dollop of sour cream.
 They’re delicious straight out of the oven too!

 In this recipe, we bake the burritos before pouring the enchilada sauce over them.
 This allows the tortilla to get a little bit of crunch to them before the sauce weakens it.
 So instead of being completely soggy, it is a slightly softened tortilla, with a bit of texture to it.